MRN-Code/coins-jquery-ui-utilities/README.md

 ## demo
 run `npm run demo` and open the posted url!  `demo/index.html` should load with some helpful examples.

+## changelog
+- 1.1.0 - Added destroy button and default dialog closing to destroy

 ## todo
 1. Formally deprecate ApiError